What are Negative Keywords and Why Do They Matter?

 Wrapping it up

 Negative keywords can help your marketing budget go farther by helping you avoid unwanted clicks.
-Keep in mind that a very long list of negative keywords can also restrict your ads’ reach more than you might want it to.
+Remember that a very long list of negative keywords can also restrict your ads' reach more than you might want it to.

 Curate your list carefully and regularly to balance the budget savings with an overly restricted target audience.
-By not paying for useless clicks you save money because you've weeded out searchers who aren't a fit for your business.
+You save money by not paying for useless clicks because you've weeded out searchers who aren't a fit for your business.
 Doing so can help you avoid bidding against yourself, cannibalizing impressions, and watering down your keyword-level data.

 Shelley